soumiknafiulferdous/Pattern-Recognition/README.md

 It has classified test dataset to it's desired classes according to train dataset considering the minimum distance.

 ## Perceptron Algorithm
-This algorithm is used for batch processing (many at a time) and single processing (one at a time) and the result is showed in a graph.
+This algorithm is used for batch processing (many at a time) and single processing (one at a time) and result is showed in a graph.

 ## Minimum Error Rate Classifier
 A minimum error rate classifier for a two class problem has been designed considering they follow the normal distribution.